 THE WAR OF 1812: Bicentennial Re-enactment In Ontario

-Canadians who had helped repulse several U.S. invasions in 1812 see the war as their defining victory over U.S. aggression.
-This welded their bond as a separate British colony and began their struggle to self-rule in1864.
+Canadians who had helped repel several U.S. invasions in 1812 see the war as their defining victory over U.S. aggression.
+This welded their bond as a separate British colony and began their struggle to self-rule in 1864.

-It began as a U.S. Declaration of War, considered as ill conceived and unsupported by many U.S. colonies!
-The U.S. military was a mere shadow of the former Continental Army and the U.S. Navy consisting of only 16 ships, would face the full force of the 500 British worldwide naval fleet.
+It began as a U.S. Declaration of War, considered as ill-conceived and unsupported by many U.S. colonies!
+The U.S. military was a mere shadow of the former Continental Army and the U.S. Navy consisting of only 16 ships, would face the full force of what was supported by the 500 British worldwide naval fleets.

-Remarkably, the U.S. Naval victory on Lake Erie which successfully blocked British access to the port of Detroit, together with the victory in the battle of New Orleans led by a young Andrew Jackson, were the only areas of the war where the U.S. would win any lasting gain.
+Remarkably, the U.S. naval victory on Lake Erie which successfully blocked British access to the port of Detroit, together with the victory in the battle of New Orleans led by a young Andrew Jackson, were the only areas of the war where the U.S. would win any lasting gains.

 I visited the memorial and exhibition remembering the battle which claimed the lives of 1 in 4, normally 1 in 8, men who died in that horrific battle of wooden ships.
-This was also the site where the dead from both sides lay side by side, a tragic loss of life which established a national boundary almost 4000 miles long, now the friendliest border in the world.
+This was also the site where the dead from both sides were buried side by side, a tragic loss of life that established a national boundary almost 4000 miles long, now the friendliest border in the world.

 A Nation And A Company of Nations

-In both wars for national independence the weather controlled by God played a major role, forcing a quick British surrender in the final days of the American struggle and in driving the British Army out of Washington in the later war.
+In both wars for national independence the weather controlled by God played a major role, forcing a quick British surrender in the final days of the American struggle and in driving the British Army out of Washington in the War of 1812.